 If a graduate student’s undergraduate grade point average is below 2.0, then the student may be admitted on probation.
 Students admitted on probation must complete 9 graduate credits of satisfactory work with a minimum overall grade point average of 2.0 in order to be changed from Probation Status to Full Admission status.
 A graduate student admitted on probation to the ThM program must complete 9 graduate credits of satisfactory work with a minimum overall grade point average of 3.0, in order to be changed from Probation Status to Full Admission status.

-Grace accepts students into the undergraduate programs, on a limited basis, in Probationary Status, who have not earned a high school diploma or possess a GED.
+Grace accepts into the undergraduate programs, on a limited basis in Probationary Status, students who have not earned a high school diploma or possess a GED.
 Undergraduate students admitted on probation must complete 12 undergraduate credits of satisfactory work with a minimum overall grade point average of 2.0 in order to be changed from Probation Status to Full Admission status.

 The Registrar’s Office will monitor all students’ progress in the student information system (grades and progress) and keep the student’s Academic Advisor (a faculty member) informed of the status.
 The student’s status will be stated in the acceptance letter.